imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-02-Mastering-Git-Part-1/project.md

 ###`git reset`

 This command allows you to essentially undo commits.
-Similar to loading a game from an earlier state than you latest save.
+Similar to loading a game from an earlier state than your latest save.

 Simple Code Example: